 9 Kayak Fishing Tips and Tricks You Need to Know

 Kayak fishing is a fun and cheap way to explore your love for fishing without an expensive outdoor motor or proper boat, not to mention you’ll get a good workout at the same time.
-You’ll also have easy access to any lake, and can put your kayak in the water in no time.
+You’ll also have easy access to any lake and can put your kayak in the water in no time.

-- Always come prepared.
+#1 Always come prepared.

-Also, think about what you wear just as much as what you bring.
+Likewise, think about what you wear just as much as what you bring.
 If you go in the water, you’re going to want to recover quickly, especially if it’s cold out.
 Hint: think easy to swim and quick drying.

-- Know your paddle.
+#2 Know your paddle.

 While we’re at it, make sure you’re not just picking up the first cheap paddle of the clearance rack you see.
-You’ll see better performance with a more expensive paddle, and that can make a huge difference when you’re bringing in your trophy fish, or hit bad weather.
+You’ll see better performance with a more expensive paddle, and that can make a huge difference when you’re bringing in your trophy fish or hit bad weather.

-- The flip is only a matter of time.
+#3 The flip is only a matter of time.

 Flipping your kayak can be a pain in the butt, and it can even ruin a trip.
-You can be an expert at kayaking, but that doesn’t guarantee you aren’t going to flip once in awhile.
+You can be an expert at kayaking, but that doesn’t guarantee you aren’t going to flip once in a while.

 Prepare for the worst, and keep your gear safe and your trip on track by planning for the flip before it happens.
 If you don’t, you might lose your rods, tools, phone (if you have a hard time disconnecting) or even your car keys.

-- Anchors can be an ally.
+#4 Anchors can be an ally.

-- Take shelter in an eddie.
+#5 Take shelter in an eddie.

 Fishing in a strong current can be quite a challenge and a bit unproductive.
 Fishing in a kayak will give you the ability to park and fish almost anywhere, including eddies.